ITU-BDSA23-GROUP17/Chirp/docs/report.md

 The Web layer surrounds these layers.
 It is responsible for the presentation of the application, handling the user interface and user interactions.
 The layer interacts with the core and infrastructure layers, using the domain entities and data access mechanisms to allow the user the interact with the business logic and data of the application.

-The diagram shows how the Chirp application has been designed with an inward flow of dependencies in accordance with Oncion architecture, so that the inner layers remain independent of external dependencies.
+The diagram shows how the Chirp application has been designed with an inward flow of dependencies in accordance with Onion architecture, so that the inner layers remain independent of external dependencies.

 Some relationships have been omitted to improve the readability of the diagram.